AlgoCompSynth/FPS-100-Resurrection/README.md

 in Fortran and assembly / microcode.
 So I'm helping them get the software pieces up and running.

-To make this usable in a variety of places, I'm implementing it as a container image and `bash` scripts.
-Using a container host like Podman or Docker, that image can be built and run on Windows, MacOS or Linux in an environment ranging from a data center down to a decent-sized Raspberry Pi 4 or 5.

 ## Usage

 The only tested version of this project currently runs on a Raspberry Pi